<

 Packers

 Did QB Jordan Love's knee injury impact his accuracy?
 It was nearly a triumphant return for Love after missing two games because of his sprained left MCL, and it might have been a victorious one if not for a slow start that included some uncharacteristically inaccurate throws.
 His ball placement was low or late at times.
 It didn't help that the Packers had a Tucker Kraft fumble, struggled with pass protection and finished with five drops.
 Three drops were by Dontayvion Wicks (including a potential 32-yard TD in the third quarter) and one each by Jayden Reed and Romeo Doubs.
-While Love threw four touchdown passes, he posted just his second career three-interception game.
+While Love threw four touchdown passes, he posted his second career three-interception game.

 Describe the game in two words: Coverage issues.
 The Packers didn't have their best cornerback, Jaire Alexander, and struggled in coverage without him.
 Justin Jefferson drew a pass interference penalty against Eric Stokes and caught a touchdown on Keisean Nixon.
-When the Packers pulled to within 28-22 in the fourth quarter, Jefferson found himself wide open for a 27-yard catch-and-run that led to a field goal with 6:50 to play.
+When the Packers pulled to within 28-22 in the fourth quarter, Jefferson was wide open for a 27-yard catch-and-run that led to a field goal with 6:50 to play.
 The only plus side for the Packers' secondary was safety Xavier McKinney's fourth interception this season.

 Early prediction for next week: The Packers will have a new kicker.
 Rookie Brayden Narveson, who missed two field goals in the first three games, missed two more in the first half against the Vikings.
 He hit the right upright from 37 yards on the opening drive and then missed wide right from 49 yards midway through the second quarter.
 The Packers claimed Narveson off waivers from the Titans after a training camp battle between Greg Joseph and Anders Carlson didn't identify a clear winner.
 Joseph is now with the Giants, while Carlson remains unsigned. -- Rob Demovsky